ctmayes/Bootcamp_Week_11/README.md

 # Bootcamp_Week_11

-# Prototype Crypto Portfolio Proposal for the Company Board of Directors

-This program is designed to cluster cryptocurrencies by their performance in different time periods.
-Then it plots the results so that you can visually show the performance and recommend picks for investment.

-Additionaly, this program makes use of the crypto_market_data.csv for data pull-in, which can be substitued to meet user need.
+# Forecasting Net Prophet

+This program is designed to analyze the company's financial and user data in clever ways to make the company grow.
+So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

 ## Technologies

 Within this program, we will make use of the following external python modules:

   -- pandas
-  -- hvplot
+  -- holoviews
-  -- Path from pathlib
+  -- fbprophet
-  -- KMeans from sklearn.cluster
+  -- hvplot.pandas
-  -- PCA from sklearn.decomposition
+  -- datetime
-  -- StandardScalar from sklearn.preprocessing
+  -- numpy

   Additionally, this program was created within a python v3.7 build, and its relevant dependencies.